Andrew I of Hungary: Return to Hungary (1046)

-In the meantime, King Peter Orseolo, who had succeeded King Stephen in Hungary in 1038, alienated many lords and prelates from himself, especially when he solemnly recognized the suzerainty of the Holy Roman Emperor, Henry III in 1045.
+In the meantime, King Peter Orseolo, who had succeeded King Stephen in Hungary in 1038, alienated many lords and prelates, especially when he solemnly recognized the suzerainty of the Holy Roman Emperor, Henry III, in 1045.
 According to the Illuminated Chronicle, the discontented lords, "seeing the sufferings of their people", assembled in Csanád (Cenad, Romania).
 They agreed to send envoys to Andrew and Levente in Kiev in order to persuade them to return to Hungary.
 Fearing "some treacherous ambush", the two brothers only set out after the agents they had sent to Hungary confirmed that the Hungarians were ripe for an uprising against the king.

 By the time the two brothers decided to return, a revolt had broken out in Hungary.
 It was dominated by pagans who captured many clergymen and mercilessly slaughtered them.
-Andrew and Levente met the rebels at Abaújvár.
+They met the rebels at Abaújvár.
 The Illuminated Chronicle narrates how the pagans urged the dukes "to allow the whole people to live according to the rites of the pagans, to kill the bishops and the clergy, to destroy the churches, to throw off the Christian faith and to worship idols".
 The same source adds that Andrew and Levente gave in to all their demands, "for otherwise they would not fight" for them against King Peter.

 The Annals of Altaich states that Andrew "savagely raged against the flock of the Holy Church".
 Even so, Bishop Gerard of Csanád and four other prelates were ready to join Andrew, but the pagans captured and slaughtered three of them (including Gerard) at Buda.
 King Peter decided to flee from Hungary and take refuge in Austria.
 However, Andrew's envoys tricked the king into returning before he reached the frontier, and they captured and blinded him.